Vandersloot leads Sky to 101-95 double OT win over Sun

 AP Basketball Writer

+Sheryl Swoopes had the only other triple-double in WNBA playoff history, which she did in 2005.

+“She’s elite.
+To be with that company, that’s obviously special,” Vandersloot said.
+“To do it in the playoffs, I needed 50 minutes to do it.”

-With the game tied at 93, Candace Parker scored on a layup off a neat pass from Vandersloot for her record-breaking assist.
+With the game tied at 93, Candace Parker scored on a layup off a neat pass for Vandersloot’s record-breaking assist.
 Vandersloot, who broke Sue Bird’s mark of 16 set last postseason, then threw a beautiful pass to Stefanie Dolson to give the Sky a four-point lead with 1:29 left.

 Jonquel Jones, who was honored as the league’s MVP before the game, led the Sun with 26 points and 11 rebounds.
 Brionna Jones, who earned Most Improved Player honors as well, added 22 points and 10 rebounds for Connecticut, which lost only one game at home during the regular season en route to the league’s best record.